thekevinscott/UpscalerJS/examples/patch-sizes/README.md

 A `padding` of `2` or greater is generally sufficient to avoid noticeable artifacting.

-If you do not explicitly provide a `padding` argument, UpscalerJS will emit a warning.
+If we do not explicitly provide a `padding` argument, UpscalerJS will emit a warning.
 Generally, a `patchSize` argument should always be accompanied by a `padding` to avoid the artifacting demonstrated above.
-If you wish to avoid this warning, you can pass an explicit argument of `0` as the padding:
+To avoid this warning, pass an explicit argument of `0` as the padding:

 ```javascript
 upscaler.upscale(image, {